ryuuji06/keyword-spotting/README.md

 ## About the model

+The tested model begins with a batch normalization step.
+Then, the batch normalized MFCCs propagates through five layers:

+ - Conv1D layer, 32 kernels of size 5x5, unit stride, followed by ReLU activation and Max Pooling stride 2;
+ - Conv2D layer, 64 kernels of size 5x5, unit stride, followed by ReLU activation and Max Pooling stride 2;
+ - Bidirectional LSTM layer with 128 units, with dropout;
+ - Bidirectional LSTM layer with 128 units, with dropout;
+ - Dense layer with 10 units (8 keyword tokens, 1 non-keyword token and CTC null token) with softmax activation.

 ## Sample results

 The figure below illustrates a speech signal and their features (spectrogram and MFCCs).
 It is an example for the word "down".
 While the spectrogram requires 257 coefficients to represent a single signal frame, we can compactly represent it with 13 MFCCs.